Career Highlights

 Biography

-Nathaniel Efthimiou is the assistant conductor of the Jacksonville Symphony and music director of the Jacksonville Symphony Youth Orchestras.
+Finnish–American conductor Nathaniel Efthimiou brings a multifaceted musical background to his work on the podium and in communities.
+He is currently the Associate Conductor of the Jacksonville Symphony.
 He previously served as assistant conductor of the Rhode Island Philharmonic Orchestra and as assistant professor of music at Berklee College of Music.
 A four-time recipient of the Solti Foundation U.S. Career Assistance Award, he was recently named the AAF/Faber Young Conductor Fellow at the Salzburg Festival by members of the Vienna Philharmonic and was a semifinalist in the 2023 Hong Kong International Conducting Competition.

-A passionate educator, Efthimiou has led programs for the New England Conservatory’s Summer Orchestra Institute, rehearsed the Boston Youth Symphony Orchestras and served on the Anthony Quinn Foundation’s scholarship selection committee.
+A passionate educator, Efthimiou currently serves as Music Director of the Jacksonville Symphony Youth Orchestras, where he has expanded their programming with contemporary works by Reena Esmail and Quinn Mason and performances of Shostakovich’s Symphony No. 5 and Brahms’s Symphony No. 2.
+He has led programs for the New England Conservatory’s Summer Orchestra Institute, rehearsed the Boston Youth Symphony Orchestras and served on the Anthony Quinn Foundation’s scholarship selection committee.
 He has guest conducted and lectured at numerous institutions, including Boston University, where he presented a seminar for doctoral candidates on the transition from student to professional.
 He previously led the instrumental music program at Westminster Academy in Memphis, Tennessee.

 A former composer, Efthimiou remains a strong advocate for new music.
-He has premiered works with the Aspen Music Festival’s Schumann Center, BU Opera Institute and the Boston University Center for New Music.
-His compositions have been featured in festivals including the Atlantic Music Festival (Maine), UPBEAT (Croatia) and WSKG’s “Expressions.”
+He has premiered works with the Aspen Music Festival’s Schumann Center, BU Opera Institute and the Boston University Center for New Music, and his own compositions have been featured in festivals including the Atlantic Music Festival (Maine), UPBEAT (Croatia) and WSKG’s “Expressions.”
 He studied composition with Joel Hoffman, David Ludwig and David Davies.